 To take control of anxiety a person needs to make an active choice to change the way they think or behave.

 Negative behavior is repetitive after a long period of time, making it a habit is deep-rooted within the subconscious.
 So, it is important to create new habits or repetitive behavior that re-train the mind to thinking more positively.
 Creating positive patterns and doing them repeatedly, becomes a part of who we are.
 It will allow us to feel better, less negative and depressed.

 Re-Wire the Brain for Positivity

 He associates repetitive behavior as the “Tetris effect.”
-We train our mind to do certain behaviors repeatedly until we master them.
+You can retrain your mind to do certain behaviors repeatedly until you master them.
 Once the pattern or behavior is mastered, then it becomes more automatic, more lasting and sustainable within our minds.
 Therefore, repetitive positive behavior can be mastered, sustained within our minds.
 Thus, it will boost one’s self-esteem, and increase creativity and productivity.

 “Happiness is a work ethic . . . .
 It’s something that requires our brains to train just like an athlete has to train.” ~ Shawn Achor

 It is important to start retaining and practicing more positive patterns so that we can decrease stress, anxiety, and depression.
 In doing so, we will live a happier life and increase our well being.

 “We can retrain the brain to scan for the good things in life—to help us see more possibility, to feel more energy, and to succeed at higher levels.”
 The positive Tetris effect. ~Shawn Achor